A Very Efficient Korea Itinerary for 7 Days

 Time for Boseong’s famous green tea fields!
 They’re about an hour from Suncheon, and one of the most beautiful places in Korea.
 If you go at the right time, you can get the bus to the tea fields or just take a taxi.

-You can read my guide on visiting here.
-It should take you a few hours to visit the area.
+For more in-depth information, just read my guide on visiting here.
+It should take you a few hours wandering around.
 Just a warning, if you wind up wanting to up to see the sea from the fields, it’s a steep hike!
 Get lunch at the restaurant right near the entrance and try the green tea pajeon!

 Stop 2: Suncheon Bay

 After lunch, head back to Suncheon.
-From the bus terminal, get a local bus over to Suncheon Bay.
+When you get to the terminal, stop for a moment to admire the giant Royyal Dog Mural.
+From there, get a local bus over to Suncheon Bay.
 This is another small hike, just warning you!
-Ideally, you’ll get to the top right around golden hour, so you can enjoy the bay at its prettiest!
+Ideally, you’ll get to the top right around golden hour, so you can enjoy the bay at its prettiest.

 Stay Overnight